jkueh/startracker/README.md

 Usage:
 `ruby startracker.rb [consignmentNumber]`
 Where "consignmentNumber" is the consignment number, or tracking code of the package being delivered to you.

-If you have a valid ruby binary in `/usr/bin/ruby`, you can use `./startracker.rb [consignmentNumber]`
+*NIX Users that have a valid ruby binary in `/usr/bin/ruby`, you can use `./startracker.rb [consignmentNumber]`